Bats Treatment

 Across the Front Range.

-Humane bat exclusion + guano cleanup, compliant with Colorado wildlife regs.
+Humane bat removal + guano cleanup, compliant with Colorado wildlife regs.

-Bats are protected wildlife in Colorado — the work is exclusion and one-way exit installation, not extermination.
+Bats are protected wildlife in Colorado — the work is one-way exit installation and sealing, not extermination.
 They roost in attics, soffits, and chimneys, and a roost left in place produces guano accumulation, ammonia odor, and a small but real rabies exposure risk.

-EPC handles inspection, one-way valve installation (lets bats out, doesn't let them back in), final exclusion, attic guano removal, and decontamination.
+EPC handles inspection, one-way valve installation (lets bats out, doesn't let them back in), guano removal, and decontamination.
+At time of service our exclusion experts will inspect and provide an estimate for any necessary repairs (exclusion) to prevent reinfestation.

 About Bats

 Common Colorado bat species include big brown bats, little brown bats, and Mexican free-tailed bats.
 They emerge at dusk to feed on insects, return to roosts before dawn.
-Maternity colonies form in late spring (May–July); excluding mothers during pup-rearing strands flightless young.
-EPC times all exclusions to comply with state regulations.
+Maternity colonies form in late spring (May–July); sealing mothers out during pup-rearing strands flightless young.
+EPC times all bat work to comply with state regulations.

 Signs You Have Bats